The Myth of Sustainable Leather, and The Benefits of Vegan Alternatives

 If we’re right, continue reading because we’re about to dive straight into this topic in lots of detail.

-Should you want a refresh, and find how many different vegan leathers there are out there, we have summarised them all here (almost 20!).
+Should you want a refresh, and find how many different vegan leathers there are out there, we have summarised them all here (23 as of May 2020).

 As the world and fashion industry, in particular, has evolved over the last few years, becoming increasingly aware of the environmental impact of the production of clothing, we’ve seen the on-going debate about the effects on the environment of real vs faux leather.